milancurcic/rosenstiel-seminar-2023/slides/sustain.md

 <section>

-### Discovery of a programming error in the old MATLAB code
+### Discovery of a programming error in the old MATLAB code that went into Donelan et al. (2004)

 <img class="r-stretch" src="assets/Curcic_Haus_2020_GRL_fig03.jpg">